-Becoming a member of WTAY is contingent on your compliance with our Code of Conduct for Operating Wilderness Tours.
+Becoming a member of WTAY is contingent on your compliance with our WTAY Code of Conduct Adopted 21-05-2014.
 By adhering to these principles, you demonstrate to the world that your company maintains the highest standard of outdoor and business ethics.

 WTAY encourages our members to ensure that our Code of Conduct is reviewed and put into practice by each of their employees.
 We also urge our members to use the Code of Conduct to educate clients and Yukon visitors about low impact wilderness recreation.